Stories That Build Social Confidence in Children

 Let them re-read favorites

 When your child asks to hear the same story again, that is not a sign of limited attention.
 It is a sign the story is doing important work.
-Repetition deepens processing.
-Each re-reading, the child picks up new nuances, strengthens the neural pathways associated with the social skills being modeled, and reinforces the possibility that they, too, can navigate these situations.
+Repetition deepens learning.
+Each re-reading, your child picks up new details, strengthens the brain connections tied to the social skills in the story, and reinforces the belief that they, too, can handle these situations.

 Frequently Asked Questions